Lessons from pendulums: A design comparison of three lab activities: Reflections and Discussion

 \subsection{Structure of Guidance}

-The instructions at Cornell also have the effect of scaffolding students collecting data that will indicate a theoretical-empirical discrepancy.
+The instructions at Cornell also have the effect of scaffolding students' collecting data that will indicate a theoretical-empirical discrepancy.
 Tufts takes a different, minimalist approach to written instructions.
 In sec. \ref{in-lab}, we highlight how our shared understandings of framing, agency, and affect inform our differing decisions about instructions.
-To an extent, the difference in our approaches to in-lab instructions indicate a difference in theoretical perspective - or perhaps difference in how we understand the instructional implications of theory.
+To an extent, the difference in our approaches to in-lab instructions indicate a difference in theoretical perspective\textemdash or perhaps difference in how we understand the instructional implications of theory.

-For Hammer, students' framing the activity as “doing school” is a primary concern that drives many of the decisions affecting the structure of in-lab guidance.
+For Hammer, students' framing the activity as “doing school” \cite{jimenez-aleixandre_doing_2000} is a primary concern that drives many of the decisions affecting the structure of in-lab guidance.
 For Scherr and Holmes, while this framing certainly presents a concern, they take the approach of using students' expectations to follow instructions as a way to nudge students towards productive arenas of experimental work and scientific reasoning.
 That is, students themselves may not initially see the point of making a histogram and so do so because the instructions tell them to, but thinking about how to best make a histogram and comparing and interpreting that histogram is a rich context for reasoning about and with representations.

 There is an additional, affective dimension to Scherr's and Holmes's decisions around in-lab guidance: the detailed instructions seek to ensure that students do not feel lost or overwhelmed.
-To be clear, the instructions at Cornell and UWB are more detailed \textit{relative to Tufts}; they are much less detailed than a “cookbook” lab.
+To be clear, while the instructions at Cornell and UWB are more detailed \textit{relative to Tufts}, they are much less detailed than a “cookbook” lab.
 Indeed much of their design work here involves writing open-ended prompts that provide guidance to students while also shifting decision-making onto students.
-There is an “agentive tradeoff” in the level of detail provided.